 The Aquaculture Tenure Allocation Board (ATAB) established by the Aquaculture Act 2001 (the Act) provides high level strategic advice and informed recommendations for tenure allocation, respectively, to PIRSA Fisheries and Aquaculture and the Minister.
 PIRSA Fisheries and Aquaculture provides policy related information, administrative and financial support for the ATAB.

-There are currently five (5) Aquaculture Policies that accommodate the farming of mussel species in the following locations: Lower Eyre Peninsula, Port Neill, Fitzgerald Bay, Tumby Bay and Eastern Spencer Gulf.
+There are currently eight (8) aquaculture zone policies that accommodate the farming of algae species in the following locations: Lower Eyre Peninsula, Port Neill, Fitzgerald Bay, Coffin Bay, Anxious Bay, Cape D'Estrees, Tumby Bay and Eastern Spencer Gulf.